hyundai-robotics/doc-hi6-operation/7-system/7-auto-calibration/1-axis-origin-tool-length-optimization.md

 ![Figure 67 Method of Teaching for the Axis Origin and Tool Length Optimization Function](../../_assets/image_228.png)

+{% hint style="info" %}
+* Starting from version V70.02-00, the axis origin optimization function will no longer be supported for general users.
+If you would like to change the axis origin in later versions, please contact our customer support team to ask an expert or an engineer.
+{% endhint %}

 Using the axis origin and tool length optimization function, you can find the optimized tool lengths X, Y, and Z and the optimized origin of the robot H, V, R2, and B axes as well, even when no CAD data is available for them.

 {% hint style="warning" %}